Circular segment: Applications

-The area formula can be used in calculating the volume of a partially-filled cylindrical tank laying horizontally.
+The area formula can be used in calculating the volume of a partially-filled cylindrical tank lying horizontally.

 In the design of windows or doors with rounded tops, c and h may be the only known values and can be used to calculate R for the draftsman's compass setting.

 One can reconstruct the full dimensions of a complete circular object from fragments by measuring the arc length and the chord length of the fragment.

 To check hole positions on a circular pattern.
 Especially useful for quality checking on machined products.

-For calculating the area or centroid of a planar shape that contains circular segments.
+For calculating the area or locating the centroid of a planar shape that contains circular segments.